jacktfliu/HotelBnB/README.md

 ## Listing
-Logged in users are able to create, update and delete listings.
-Users who are creating a listing are able to upload five photos through AWS intergration.
+Listings can be created, updated, and deleted by logged-in users.
+Through AWS integration, users are able to upload up to five photos for their listing.

 Created listings are shown in the main index page.
 ![listing](https://user-images.githubusercontent.com/82416350/132427202-c808ba83-ba64-4f14-9757-22ae62c7ee86.gif)